 14. If it is the last PDU Session the SMF is handling for the UE for the associated (DNN, S-NSSAI), the SMF unsubscribes from Session Management Subscription data changes notification with the UDM by means of the Nudm_SDM_Unsubscribe (SUPI, DNN, S-NSSAI) service operation.
 The UDM may unsubscribe the subscription notification from UDR by Nudr_DM_Unsubscribe (SUPI, Subscription Data, Session Management Subscription data, DNN, S-NSSAI).

-15. The SMF invokes the Nudm_UECM_Deregistration service operation including the DNN and the PDU Session Id.
-The UDM removes the association it had stored between the SMF identity and the associated DNN and PDU Session Id.
+15. The SMF invokes the Nudm_UECM_Deregistration service operation including the DNN and the PDU Session ID.
+The UDM removes the association it had stored between the SMF identity and the associated DNN and PDU Session ID.
 The UDM may update this information by Nudr_DM_Update (SUPI, Subscription Data, UE context in SMF data).

 4.3.4.3 UE or network requested PDU Session Release for Home-routed Roaming